The Breeze (New Zealand radio station): Networking

 In April 2007, Dunedin and Palmerston North were the first two regions to replace some of its local programming, focusing on delivering a local breakfast show only.
 Creating a network allowed The Breeze to launch in other markets such as Hawke's Bay, Bay of Plenty and, Southland.

 In March 2009, a live networked breakfast show was introduced.
 The networked breakfast could be heard in regions where there was no local breakfast show - regions with a live breakfast show were not affected.
 In 2010 the networked breakfast was replaced with the Auckland breakfast show, presented by The Two Robbies (Robbie Rakete and Robert Scott).

 In 2015, The Breeze added more local programming.
 In the Waikato, a local drive show was added.
 The More FM local breakfast announcers in Dunedin and Hawke's Bay were moved to the local The Breeze stations in their respective markets.

 In 2017, The Breeze Auckland moved away from a network product to become a fully local radio offering.
 All show day parts, including weekends and overnights, are now local to Auckland only; this is the only metro major brand offering this.

-In 2018, The Breeze launched in Timaru, Oamaru, Ashburton, and the Mackenzie Country, increasing its local footprint with a local breakfast show broadcast to the regions.
+In 2018, The Breeze launched in Timaru, Oamaru, Ashburton, and the Mackenzie Country, with a local breakfast show broadcast to the regions.